 Testing for drug impairment is problematic due to the limitations of drug-detecting technology and the lack of an agreed-upon limit to determine impairment.
 The nationally recognized level of impairment for drunken driving is .08 g/mL blood alcohol concentration.
 But there is no similar national standard for drugged driving.
 Drugs do not affect people consistently.
 Drugs such as marijuana can also stay in the system for weeks, thus appearing in roadside tests while no longer causing impairment.
 In addition, tracking marijuana-impaired driving is difficult because drivers who may be under the influence of both marijuana and alcohol are often cited for a high blood alcohol concentration and rarely tested for additional substances.

 To address marijuana-impaired driving, every state has a law that, in some manner, deals with the issue (see below).
 Some states, including Alabama and Michigan, have permanent or active oral fluid roadside testing programs to screen drivers for marijuana and other drugs that could affect their behavior behind the wheel.
 Additionally, states are exploring methods to enhance driving under the influence of drugs (DUID) legislation and enforcement by better collecting crash and citation data.

-- Fifteen states—Alaska, Arizona, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, Oregon, South Dakota, Vermont and Washington—,Washington, D.C., Guam and Northern Mariana Islands permit recreational marijuana use.
+- Nineteen states—Alaska, Arizona, California, Colorado, Connecticut, Illinois, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, New Mexico, New York, Rhode Island, Oregon, Vermont, Virginia and Washington—,Washington, D.C., Guam and Northern Mariana Islands permit recreational marijuana use.
 Thirty-six states, Washington, D.C., Guam, Puerto Rico and the U.S. Virgin Islands allow for comprehensive public medical marijuana/cannabis programs.

-- Six states—Illinois, Montana, Nevada, Ohio, Pennsylvania and Washington—have specific per se limits for Tetrahydrocannabinol (THC), the component that gives cannabis its psychological effects and causes impairment, ranging between 1 nanogram and 5 nanograms.
+- Five states—Illinois, Montana, Nevada, Ohio and Washington—have specific per se limits for Tetrahydrocannabinol (THC), the component that gives cannabis its psychological effects and causes impairment, ranging between 2 nanograms per milliliter (ng/ml) of blood and 5 ng/ml.
 Per se laws establish that once a person is shown to have reached or surpassed the legal limit, that person will be considered impaired by law.